Justice Department's Final Rule on Web Accessibility

 When Does It Take Effect?

-After publication organizations have either 2 years (or 3 for small organizations) to make sure that their web content and mobile apps conform to WCAG 2.1 AA.
+Organizations such as the University of Minnesota have until April 24, 2026 to make sure that their web content and mobile apps conform to WCAG 2.1 AA.

 Resources